 I am a Republican voter in your state.
 This memo undermines national security, damages our alliances, and bypasses Congress.
 I am asking you to hold hearings on PM-602-0199 and demand its rescission.

 Call the Capitol Switchboard (202) 224-3121 Ask to Be Connected to Your Senator or Representative272,000 husbands and wives.
 910,000 children.
 Pastors pulled from their pulpits.
-A bureaucrat's memo is doing to Christian families what no law passed by Congress ever authorized.
-The Church cannot be silent.
+With one unsigned memo, a bureaucrat is doing to Christian families what no law passed by Congress ever authorized.
+Scripture does not permit the Church to look away.

 Defend the Family"Therefore what God has joined together, let no one separate."
 Mark 10:9